Deltares/CoSMoS/docs/source/manual/modelcomponents.rst

 In the model loop (red box in Figure 2, :py:class:`cosmos.cosmos_model_loop.ModelLoop`), all models are pre-processed, submitted, and post-processed.
 The model loop initiates itself every second, executing the following tasks:

 - Step 1: Checking for finished simulations.
-If there are finished simulations, they are moved to the scenario output folder (see :ref:`Output <output>`), by a model-specific class (see :ref:`Model components<modelclasses>`).
+If there are finished simulations, they are moved to the scenario :ref:`output folder <output>`, by a model-specific class (see :ref:`Model components<modelclasses>`).
 - Step 2: Making a waiting list of models to be executed.
 The first model on the list is preprocessed and submitted by the (:py:class:`cosmos.cosmos_model.Model`) class and model-specific classes.
 - Step 3: The finished model (from Step 1) is post-processed by model-specific classes.
 - Step 4: Checking if all models are finished.
 If all models are finished, the webviewer is initialized.